mindginative/mindginative.github.io/content/post/microservices-with-docker-alpine-nodejs-nginx-win10.md

 Apology for the last word "Win10", it's bit misleading but my main development machine is Dell XPS 13 on Windows 10 Pro Insider Preview.
 There's should be a follow up to this blog hopefully on my [headless Ubuntu Server](http://yup-the-website-domain-is.mindginative.com/post/asrock-deskmini-110w-with-ubuntu-server/).

-Btw, it's just a PITA to get this thing working on my Win10 machine - too many wrangling with Windows GUI DNS settings, Docker vEthernet adapter then a mixed of CLI scripts, some won't on plain CLI commands then discovered that wrapping it inside docker-compose.yml does trick.
+BTW, it's a PITA to get this thing working on my Win10 machine - too many wrangling with Windows GUI DNS settings, Docker vEthernet adapter then a mixed of CLI scripts, some won't work on plain CLI commands later then I discovered that wrapping it inside docker-compose.yml does the trick.
 C-R-A-Z-Y-!

 <img src="/images/microservices/win10-docker-dnsmasq-configuration.jpg" width="800" style="-webkit-box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);-moz-box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);box-shadow: 10px 10px 8px 0px rgba(156,156,156,0.27);">

 ## Rationale

-I had this vision from last year (2016) while I was working on couple projects: NodeJS APIs, setting up infras (CI), deployments, standing up AWS services -  to do some automated orchestration of infrastructures and its services, it just got materialised recently, and with some help from [1] [2].
+I had this vision from last year (2016) while I was working on couple projects: NodeJS APIs, setting up infras (CI), deployments, standing up AWS services -  to do some automated orchestration of infrastructures and its services, stick inside a container.
+It just got materialised recently, and with some help from [1] [2].

 ## Dangx Project